xdaimon/SVM/README.md

 ```

 You will need CMake installed to build the code.
-To build and run just
+To build and run just the following commands

 ```
 mkdir build